History and Change

 “This is yours, ina,” she says, and hands me something.

-It’s a thin chain, with dark blue links.
+It’s a thin chain, with dark blue links, made into a bracelet.

 It doesn’t feel like metal, but who would carve tiny links out of stone?